robotronik/Libopencm3_STM32F4_Guide/README.md

         if(timer_get_flag(TIM, TIM_SR_CCIF))
         ```

-    2. Write the routine (Here write on the debug uart and toggle led, can be what you want)
+    2. Write the routine (Here write on the debug uart and toggle led, can be anything you want)
         ```
-        //do something
+        //do anything
         fprintf(stderr,"interrupt from timer\n");
         gpio_toggle(GPIOA,GPIO5);
         ```